 Is your pool fencing safe?

-Pool safety laws are updated regularly, so if you have an older pool, it is always a good idea to review the laws to keep your pool safe.
-Engage a pool safety inspector to double-check your pool, fence and pool area to optimise your safety.
-The pool safety inspector will either issue a safety compliance certificate or advise you on changes that need to be made to make your pool safe.
+Pool safety laws have been updated more than five times since 1986, so if you have an older pool, it is always a good idea to review the laws that applied when yours was built to keep your pool barrier safe.
+It is advisable to engage a Pre Compliance Consultant to double-check your pool fence and pool area to optimise your safety prior to engaging the Building Inspector (Swimming pool and Spa safety).

 Before you book your appointment with the pool safety inspector, take a quick walk around and take note of potential hazards that may arise.
 Check your fence is 1.2m high, with an adequately functioning gate, latch and self-closing function.
 Move furniture and play equipment away from the fence to stop children climbing and clear away bushes or shrubs that grow too close to your pool fence.
 Most importantly, repair broken bricks, tiles or pool equipment to help prevent injury.